NBA to suspend season after Wednesday night

 The New Orleans Pelicans were also scheduled to play at the Sacramento Kings

 for a 10:30 p.m.
-ET tipoff, but there was no word if that game would be
+ET tipoff, but the game was officially postponed shortly

 --Field Level Media